- Faculty Directory

 Area of Physics:

-Professor Belcher's research interests are within the areas of space plasma physics, outer planet magnetospheres, solar wind in the outer heliosphere, and astrophysical plasmas.
-He was the principal investigator on the Voyager Plasma Science Experiment during the Voyager Nepture Encounter—the end of the Grand Tour.
+Professor Belcher's research interests are within the areas of space plasma physics, in particular the interaction of the heliosphere with the local interstellar medium.
+He was the principal investigator on the Voyager Plasma Science Experiment during the Voyager Neptune Encounter—the end of the Grand Tour.
 He is now a co-investigator on the Plasma Science Experiment on board the Voyager Interstellar Mission.
+He has also published scholarly studies of the results of introducing interactive engagement techniques into introductory physics courses at MIT, as in TEAL.

 Professor Belcher was born in Louisiana in 1943, and graduated from Odessa High School in West Texas in 1961.
 He attended Rice University in Houston, graduating with a double major in math and physics in 1965, summa cum laude.
 He then went to Caltech for graduate school where he earned his Ph.D. in Physics in 1971.

 Professor Belcher has twice received the NASA Exceptional Scientific Achievement Medal, once for contributions to the understanding of the plasma dynamics of the Jovian magnetosphere, in 1980, and once for his role as principal investigator on the Plasma Science Experiment on Voyager during the Neptune encounter, in 1990.
 In 2004, the Institute awarded Belcher with the Class of '22 professorship, designed to honor "a tenured faculty member with a record of excellence in education, with respect to both curriculum development and classroom teaching."
-In July 2007, Prof. Belcher was named Division Head for Astrophysics.
+He is the Associate Chair of the MIT Faculty in AY 2013-2015.
+He is a MacVicar Faculty Fellow.

 - Belcher, J.W.: Alfven wave pressures and the solar wind, Astrophys.
 J. 168, 509, 1971.